alpacahq/alpaca-trade-api-python/README.md

 ## StreamConn

-The `StreamConn` class provides WebSocket-based event-driven interfaces.
-Using the `on` decorator of the instance, you can define custom event handlers that are called when the pattern is matched on the stream name.
+The `StreamConn` class provides WebSocket/NATS-based event-driven interfaces.
+Using the `on` decorator of the instance, you can define custom event handlers that are called when the pattern is matched on the channel name.
 Once event handlers are set up, call the `run` method which runs forever until a critical exception is raised.
 This module itself does not provide any threading capability, so if you need to consume the messages pushed from the server, you need to run it in a background thread.

-The `run` method routine starts from establishing the WebSocket connection, immediately followed by the authentication handshake.
-The `authenticated` event is called right after authentication is done, where it is the best time to start subscribing to particular streams you are interested in, by calling the `subscribe` method.
+This class provides a unique interface to the two interfaces, both Alpaca's account/trade updates events and Polygon's price updates.
+One connection is established when the `subscribe()` is called with the corresponding channel names.
+For example, if you subscribe to `account_updates`, a WebSocket connects to Alpaca stream API, and if `AM.*` given to the `subscribe()` method, a NATS connection is established to Polygon's interface.

+The `run` method is a short-cut to start subscribing to channels and runnnig forever.
+The call will be blocked forever until a critical exception is raised, and each event handler is called asynchronously upon the message arrivals.

 The `run` method tries to reconnect to the server in the event of connection failure.
 In this case you may want to reset your state